 who is Jamie?

 I keep landing in roles that sit between deep technical detail and human outcomes.
-The pattern is not accidental.

 LinkedIn →